When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.

 Since these two ruins are only 16 km (10 miles) apart, tourists with extra time, money, and energy prefer Herculaneum and Pompeii combo tours.

-If you don’t have a lot of time or believe in exploring one site thoroughly, we recommend you spend all your time in Pompeii.
+If you don’t have much time or believe in exploring one site thoroughly, we recommend you spend all your time in Pompeii.

 And save Herculaneum for your next visit (or the next day!).